pierreguillot/soxel/README.md

 - [x] xel.2d.mat.brush: The abstraction applies pattern to a matrices

 - [x] xel.2d.gui.mat.brush: The abstraction facilitates the usage of patterns.

+- [x] xel.2d.mat.history: The abstraction allows to save and to recall an history of matrices of coefficients.